Turkey Defrost Time Calculator

 This turkey defrost time calculator is the perfect tool for those of you who like to plan ahead!
 With its help, you'll certainly be prepared for your Thanksgiving dinner 🦃.

-Use the turkey defrost time calculator to estimate how long does it take to thaw a turkey, and plan the rest of your time accordingly!
+Use the turkey defrost time calculator to estimate how long it takes to thaw a turkey, and plan the rest of your time accordingly!
 Read on to find out the typical turkey thawing times, get some advice on how to thaw a turkey safely, and learn some helpful facts and tips that will aid you with defrosting meat and other foods in a healthy and effective way.

 Calculating turkey thaw time